DOV-Vlaanderen/pydov/accessing_dov_data.md

 # Accessing DOV data

-DOV manages and publishes a lot of data about the soil and the subsoil of Flanders.
+DOV manages and publishes a lot of data about the soil, subsoil and groundwater of Flanders.
 Next to our userfriendly and easy-to-use [web applications](https://www.dov.vlaanderen.be/portaal) like the 'DOV Verkenner', all of our data is also available in various publicly available services providing standards-based access to our content.

 This document describes the standards and endpoints we use so you'll be able to find the data you need and use it in your projects.